msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 part-worths suggests that specific features are less likely to be chosen, all things being equal.
-When all the part-worths are plotting in order, a snapshot of the "good" and "bad" aspects of a new possible producht can be readily assessed in a single snapshot like that shown in Figure 3.
+When all the part-worths are plotting in order, a snapshot of the "good" and "bad" aspects of a new possible product can be readily assessed in a single snapshot like that shown in Figure 3.

-For example, a product haveing a price of $199 has a 32% greater probability of being chosen, on average, but a price of $399 for a new product has a 36% less change of being chosen.
+For example, a product having a price of $199 has a 32% greater probability of being chosen, on average, but a price of $399 for a new product has a 36% less change of being chosen.
 Specific levels of processor speed (2.5 GHz and 2 GHz) increase the probability of being